 Imagine a particular township in which literally hundreds of people were dying every year from heart attacks.

-Sadly, in this one municipality (unlike the others that surrounded it), the cardiac fatalities had become so common that they now went largely unnoticed, except for the extreme exceptions—or when the paramedics came to your front door.
+In this one municipality (unlike others), cardiac fatalities had become so common that they now went largely unnoticed, except for the extreme exceptions—or when the paramedics came to your front door.

-In response, some citizens from a variety of backgrounds, began to study the situation and to form possible solutions that would involve a variety of factors: diet, exercise, smoking, family history, and better medical testing.
+In response, some citizens began to study the situation to form solutions that would involve a variety of factors: diet, exercise, smoking, family history, and better medical testing.

 This wouldn’t end all heart attacks, of course, but it might stop some.

 “Finally… one citizen began to think.
 Perhaps we could do something to reduce this blight that strikes only here with this kind of stupid frequency.”